Skip to main content

 The hepatitis B vaccine is the best protection from the disease.
 All employees who may possibly be exposed to blood or other potentially infectious materials as part of their job duties are eligible to be vaccinated against HBV.

-The OSHA Bloodborne Pathogens Standard requires employers to offer the vaccination series to all workers who have occupational exposure.
-The vaccine and vaccination must be offered at no cost to the employee and at a reasonable time and place (OSHA, 2012).
+As described above, the OSHA Bloodborne Pathogens Standard 1910.1030(f)(1)(i) states that employers shall make available the hepatitis B vaccine and vaccination series to all employees who have occupational exposure and postexposure evaluation and follow-up to all employees who have had a recent exposure incident.
+The vaccine and vaccination must be offered at no cost to the employee and at a reasonable time and place (OSHA, 2019).

 Although employees may opt to have their blood tested for antibodies to determine the need for the vaccine, their employers may not make such screening a condition of receiving vaccination, nor are employers required to provide screening.

-Employees who decide to decline vaccination must complete a mandatory declination form.
-An employee may opt to take the vaccine at any time even after initially declining it (OSHA, 2012; CDC, 2020a).
+Employees who decide to decline vaccination must complete a mandatory declination form, the purpose being to encourage greater participation in the vaccination program by stating that the worker declining the vaccination remains at risk of acquiring hepatitis B. An employee may opt to take the vaccine at any time even after initially declining it (OSHA, 2019; CDC, 2023a).

 POSTEXPOSURE MANAGEMENT